Anon, 'Mike' freed after police withdrew requests

 published : 7 Sep 2020 at 19:20

-Human rights lawyer Anon Nampa and student activist Panupong "Mike" Jadnok are released after five days in jail as police cancelled their detention requests.
+Human rights lawyer Anon Nampa and student activist Panupong "Mike" Jadnok have been released after police cancelled their detention requests.

 The Criminal Court said in a statement on Monday afternoon Samran Rat police had asked it to cancel the detention of the pair, saying their investigation had progressed satisfactorily.